Artist Get Ready Grants

 GRANT COMPLETION AND DOCUMENTATION REQUIREMENTS

 Grant funds must be utilized to complete the proposed project within six months of the grant award.
 Grantees are required to document and share what they learned from accomplishing the readiness activity and its impact and report this information back to CERF+.
-Creative ways to share information such as videos, blog posts, and other media are encouraged and may be shared publicly as an education and outreach tool to help other artists safeguard their career.
-For examples, click here.
+CERF+ encourages grantees to be creative with how they share what they learned through videos, blog posts, and other media to inspire others to take emergency preparedness and career protection measures.

 Rain Water Collection System: Made Possible by CERF+